MBB gives you a slide deck. We give you a system your team runs.

 Deliverables designed for sign-off, not operation

 A 200-page strategy deck is designed to win board approval.
-It is not designed to be operated by a sales leader or a pricing analyst on a Tuesday morning.
+It isn't designed to be operated by a sales leader or a pricing analyst on a Tuesday morning.
 FintastIQ builds the playbooks, pricing models, and dashboards that your team uses every week.

 Common questions

-What is the difference between strategy consulting and commercial consulting?
+What is the practical difference between strategy consulting and commercial systems consulting?

-How does FintastIQ compare to Big 3 pricing consultants?
+How does FintastIQ compare to McKinsey, BCG, and Bain on actual pricing system delivery?

 See how this applies to your business

 Start with a 12-minute commercial assessment.
-We will identify your biggest gaps and share two or three hypotheses before a conversation happens.
+We'll identify your biggest gaps and share two or three hypotheses before a conversation happens.